kraftful/kraftful-analytics-kotlin/RELEASING.md

 =========

 Run `./prepare_release RELEASE_VERSION NEXT_VERSION`.
 Once the script pushes the changes to GH create a PR and merge it.
-This will trigger a CI job that pushes a stable release to Maven Centra.
+This will trigger a CI job that pushes a stable release to Maven Central.

 Example: `./release 0.0.2 0.0.3`.